ember-fastboot/fastboot-website/markdown/docs/addon-author-guide.md

    * }
    */

-  // This will load the foo.js before vendor.js is loaded in sandbox manifest.vendorFiles.unshift('<path to foo.js under dist>');
+  // This will load the foo.js after vendor.js is loaded in Node manifest.vendorFiles.push('assets/foo-fastboot.js');
-  // This will load bar.js after app.js is loaded in the sandbox manifest.appFiles.push('<path to bar.js under dist>');
+  // This will load bar.js after app-fastboot.js is loaded in the Node manifest.appFiles.push('assets/bar-fastboot.js');

   // remember to return the updated manifest, otherwise your build will fail. return manifest;
 }
 ```

+The above code snippet loads `foo.js` before `vendor.js` and `bar.js` after
+`app-fastboot.js` is loaded in the sandbox.
+You could chose to decide when you
+want to load your library.
+Typically you would want to load third party libraries
+`vendor.js` is loaded in Node.
+In such cases, you can use
+`manifest.vendorFiles.push(...)`.

 ## Conditionally include assets in FastBoot asset